Office of Information Technology

 Approved July 2000

-By using this System, Users agree to the guidelines contained herein.
+By using this System, Users agree to the policy contained herein.

 Users of the College's System should not disclose their passwords to others.
 Documents or information stored in the System should not be accessed by anyone other than the author or recipient, or by the College, as stated below.